 The Company primarily uses the market approach to value its financial instruments measured at fair value.
-In determining an instrument's level within the hierarchy, the Company categorizes the Company's financial instruments into two categories: securities and derivative contracts.
+In determining an instrument's level within the hierarchy, the Company categorizes its financial instruments into two categories: securities and derivative contracts.
 To the extent applicable, each of these categories can further be divided between those held long or sold short.